SashVqz/DiabetesRiskML/README.md

 ## The Challenge: Defining the Objective

 Diabetes presents a significant global health challenge, often developing undetected in its early stages.
 Proactive identification is crucial.
-The core objective was to leverage standard health metrics – glucose, blood pressure, BMI, age, etc. – to develop a predictive model capable of identifying individuals at higher risk of diabetes.
+The core objective was to leverage standard health metrics (glucose, blood pressure, BMI, age, etc...) to develop a predictive model capable of identifying individuals at higher risk of diabetes.
 The aim: engineer an intelligent system to flag potential risks early, empowering healthcare providers and patients with actionable insights.

 ## The Asset: Understanding the Dataset